kai687/sphinxawesome-theme/docs/about.rst

 Remove support for ``html_collapsible_definitions`` The user experience was bad for reference documentation, with users having to expand every object, only to see one comment line.
-   Use the :doc:`sphinx-design` extension instead.
+   Use the `sphinx-design <https://sphinx-design.readthedocs.io/en/latest/>`_ extension instead.
    The ``collapsible`` directive gives you more control.

 No external link icons by default